metadatacenter/cedar-docker-deploy/README.md

 mysql               |
 mysql               | MySQL init process done.
 Ready for start up.
 ````
-After the last line was shown, stop this container with ``Ctrl + C``
+After the last line is shown, stop this container with ``Ctrl + C``

-### 10. Start the infrastructure services
+### 9. Start the infrastructure services
-Execute the below lines:
+Execute the following commands:

 ````
 goinfrastructure
 docker-compose up
 ````

-### 11. Start the frontend
+### 10. Start the frontend
-In a new shell execute the below lines:
+In a new shell execute the following commands:

 ````
 gofrontend
 docker-compose up
 ````

-### 12. Start the monitoring tools
+### 11. Start the monitoring tools
 **This step will be optional later, but for now, at the first run, you will need to perform this initialization step!**

-In a new shell execute the below lines:
+In a new shell execute the following commands:

 ````
 gomonitoring
 docker-compose up
 ````

-After you see the below line (or the console stops to output new lines):
+After you see the following line (or the console stops to output new lines):

 ````
 admin-tool         | Waiting for users
 ````

-In a new shell execute the below line:
+In a new shell execute the following command:

     docker exec -it admin-tool bash